NarrowApollo/NarrowApollo/README.md

 - 👋 Hi, I’m @NarrowApollo
 - 👀 I’m interested in making 3d models in blender poorly messing around with unity and unreal engine and playing games
 - 🌱 I’m currently trying to learning games development solo
-- 💞️ I’m looking to collaborate on a game in amy capacity
+- 💞️ I’m looking to collaborate on a game in any capacity
 - 📫 How to reach me ... discord NarrowApollo#6303

 <!---